abraunegg/onedrive/docs/contributing.md

 If the code changes any of the functionality that is documented, it is expected that any PR submission will also include updating the respective section of user documentation and/or man page as part of the code submission.

 ## Development Testing
-Whilst there are more modern DMD and LDC compilers available, ensuring client build compatability with older platforms is a key requirement.
+Whilst there are more modern DMD and LDC compilers available, ensuring client build compatibility with older platforms is a key requirement.

 The issue stems from Debian and Ubuntu LTS versions - such as Ubuntu 20.04.
 It's [ldc package](https://packages.ubuntu.com/focal/ldc) is only v1.20.1 , thus, this is the minimum version that all compilation needs to be tested against.